OfficialRootLander/OfficialRootLander/README.md

 ## About Me

-- Computer Science student (technical track)
+- Technical Computer Science student
 - Deep interest in how systems actually work under the hood
 - Prefers building low-level and performance-driven projects
 ---